syncfusion-content/blazor-docs/blazor/chart/chart-types/error-bar.md

 ---
 layout: post
 title: Error Bar in Blazor Charts Component | Syncfusion
-description: Learn here all about Error Bar Series in the Syncfusion Blazor Chart component and its properties for customization.
+description: Checkout and learn here all about Error Bar Chart in Syncfusion Blazor Charts component and much more.
 platform: Blazor
 control: Chart
 documentation: ug